How to Keep Portland School Networks Secured

 By securing every connected device on campus, encrypting the transmission of information, and monitoring the flow of data throughout the network, your IT staff can detect breaches early and take corrective action as quickly as possible.

-Kelley Imaging can improve your school’s workflows and provide the underlying hardware required to deliver the best service to your students while keeping everything secured.
+Kelley Connect can improve your school’s workflows and provide the underlying hardware required to deliver the best service to your students while keeping everything secured.
 With data backed up, network security locked down, and consumption limited according to the institution’s policies, your faculty can focus on the important tasks, such as educating the youth of tomorrow.